Ready to explore some delicious substitutes for suet (the hard white fat from beef or mutton often used in traditional puddings) in your recipes?

 Introducing our lineup: vegetable shortening, butter, lard, coconut oil, and beef fat trimmings.
 Yes, you read that right!
-These everyday ingredients can work wonders in your culinary adventures.

 Trust us, we've been there, and these substitutes will pack a punch in your recipes.
 Let's dive right in and make cooking even more exciting!

-5 Best Substitutes for Suet
+5 Fat Substitutes for Suet in Baking

 Here are our top 5 suet substitutes that'll add flavor and texture to your dishes: